 Critically Endangered iguanas arrive at Newquay Zoo

-Published: 25th Apr 2017Critically Endangered Fijian crested iguanas have arrived at Newquay Zoo.
+Published: 25th Apr 2017Critically Endangered Fijian banded iguanas have arrived at Newquay Zoo.
 They can be found in a brand new enclosure in the upstairs area of the Zoo’s Tropical House,…

-Critically Endangered Fijian crested iguanas have arrived at Newquay Zoo.
+Critically Endangered Fijian banded iguanas have arrived at Newquay Zoo.

 They can be found in a brand new enclosure in the upstairs area of the Zoo’s Tropical House, next door to the black tree monitors.